canjs/can-component/docs/component.md

    ```

    @param {can-stache.sectionRenderer} [TEMPLATES] Between the starting and ending tag
    can exist one or many [can-component/can-template] elements.
-Use to [can-component/can-template] elements
+Use [can-component/can-template] elements
    to pass custom templates to child components.
 Each `<can-template>`
    is given a `name` attribute and can be rendered by a corresponding [can-component/can-slot]
    in the component's [can-component.prototype.view].